skochv04/distributed-systems/README.md

 Developing two simple RESTful APIs:

 - An API for managing voting processes.
 - JobSearcher API that connects to two job listing servers, normalizes job vacancy data, and integrates with a currency exchange server to convert salaries into the appropriate currency (Euro).
+[Click to watch demo video](https://youtu.be/WL3Z05KY3wI)

 ## To be continued...